quasarframework/quasar-template-meteor/README.md

 ![you should see this](mobile.png)

 Please refer to guide.meteor.com/mobile.html for how to launch mobile apps on IOS and Android.

+Meteor simplifies some of the difficulties of running your app on IOS for development (install Xcode, plug your phone into the USB port and call 'meteor run ios-device'), however registering yourself as an Apple developer and working out how to register your app is a fairly frustrating experience.

 This project uses the Akryum projects to get Meteor working with vuejs and quasar-framework.
 The most useful page to consult is: